Turning Point, moving forward without Charlie Kirk, makes first return to Utah since his killing

 LOGAN, Utah (AP) — Thousands of supporters came together to honor Charlie Kirk Tuesday night as Turning Point USA's college tour returned to Utah for the first time since its founder was assassinated on a college campus in the state earlier this month.

-The stop, at Utah State University in Logan, is about two hours north of Utah Valley University, where Kirk was killed Sept.
-10 by a gunman who fired a single shot through the crowd while Kirk was speaking.
+The event at Utah State University in Logan was about two hours north of Utah Valley University, where Kirk was killed Sept.
+10 by a gunman who fired a single shot through the crowd while Kirk was answering student questions.

-“If you are expecting a a funeral, if you came to mourn the death of America, the death of masculinity and femininity, of faith, of truth, then you are at the wrong event.
-It’s not over.
-It is not even close," said conservative podcast host Alex Clark, who kicked off the event, which she described as the the group’s largest on campus tour.
+Conservative podcast host Alex Clark kicked off the event, which she described as the the group’s largest on-campus tour stop.

-“I’m not here to eulogize Charlie Kirk," she went on, but to “pass the torch on to every single one of you."
+“I’m not here to eulogize Charlie Kirk," she said, but to “pass the torch on to every single one of you."

-Hours before the event, the Logan campus temporarily evacuated a building after a “non-explosive” device was found and detonated by the bomb squad “out of an abundance of caution,” the school said in an alert to students.
-The building is safe, the school said.

-Security at the event was tight, with a heavy law enforcement presence surrounding the arena, metal detectors and drones flying overhead.
-The college where Kirk was killed lacked several key safety measures and practices that have become standard at events around the country, an Associated Press review has found.
+Security at the event was tight, with a heavy law enforcement presence surrounding the arena, a no-bag policy, metal detectors and drones overhead.

+Campus police at the college where Kirk was killed didn’t fly a drone to monitor rooftops or coordinate with local law enforcement to secure the outdoor event, which lacked several key safety measures and practices that have become standard in the U.S., an AP review has found.

 The assassination of a top ally of President Donald Trump and a significant figure in his Make America Great Again movement has galvanized conservatives, who have vowed to carry on Kirk’s mission of encouraging young voters to embrace conservatism and moving American politics further right.
 Kirk has been celebrated as a “martyr” by many on the right, and Turning Point USA has seen tens of thousands of requests to create new chapters in high schools and colleges.

-Tuesday’s event, scheduled before Kirk’s death, showcased how Turning Point has been pressing forward without its influential leader, who headlined many of its events and drew crowds.
-The tour is headlined by some of the biggest conservative names, including Tucker Carlson, Megyn Kelly and Glenn Beck.
+Tuesday’s event, scheduled before Kirk’s death, showcased how Turning Point has been pressing forward without its charismatic leader, who headlined many of its events and drew crowds.
+The national tour includes some of the biggest conservative names, including Tucker Carlson, Megyn Kelly and Glenn Beck.

 Blame game

-“It was scary because you didn’t know if there was going to be more shots fired," he said.
-“You didn’t know if that was the end."
+“Nobody should have to witness and go through what I went through, what my family and those 3,000 people went through at UVU,” he said, choking up.
+“I will never unsee that.
+I will always feel it.”

+Several speakers blamed the left for stoking rhetoric that led to the assassination, with Biggs saying it was “coming from one side.”

-Cox, who has been criticized as not conservative enough, was repeatedly booed and jeered by the crowd, including when he acknowledged that, “There are violent people on the far right.”
+Cox, who has been criticized in the state as not conservative enough, was repeatedly booed and jeered by the crowd, including when he acknowledged that, “There are violent people on the far right.”

-“You think that then, because someone said something that you don’t like, that’s violence towards me which justifies me being violent towards this person for speaking.
-And that’s exactly what happened in this case, and that that is a destructive mind virus in our society today,' he said.
+Still, he criticized the idea that speech equates to violence.
+That mindset, he said, leads people to believe that “because someone said something that you don’t like, that’s violence towards me, which justifies me being violent towards this person for speaking.”

+“That’s exactly what happened in this case, and that is a destructive mind virus in our society today,” he said.

+As Cox encouraged people to engage kindly with those who hold different viewpoints, Biggs countered: “The issue is the other side will not hear our voice.”

 Attendees pay tribute

-The school’s basketball stadium was filled with red “MAGA” hats, chants of “USA,” and blaring country music before the event kicked off Tuesday.
-Volunteers handed out posters reading, “I am Charlie Kirk” and “In honor of Charlie Kirk, this is the turning point.”
+The school’s basketball arena was filled with red and white “MAGA” hats, chants of “USA,” and blaring country music before the event kicked off Tuesday.
+Volunteers handed out posters reading, “I am Charlie Kirk” and “In honor of Charlie Kirk, this is the Turning Point.”

 Attendees said they’d come to pay tribute to Kirk alongside others he’d inspired and to try to heal together.